 - Michael Beggan, Jun., house and 9 acres

-- Michael Beggan, Sen., and Patrick Beggan, house and 9 acres (Michael, Sen., could be Michael, 1803-1878, son of Hugh Beggan, and he could be a brother of Patrick Biggins who emigrated to Illinois)
+- Michael Beggan, Sen., and Patrick Beggan, house and 9 acres (Michael, Sen., could be Michael, 1803-1878, son of Hugh Beggan, and he could be a brother of Patrick Biggins who emigrated to Illinois.
+Patrick was probably the son of Michael, Sen., and younger brother of Michael, Jun.)

 - Margaret Beggan, house